Default Image

 Playing time is four (4) ten minute running clock quarters.

 Defense is man-to-man only for the entire game.
-Players will “match up” prior to the start of each quarter.
-No back court defense is allowed at any time.
+Players will “match up” prior to the start of

 No stealing on a dribble.
 Steals can only occur on passes.